What is the average cost of a funeral in Vancouver?

 What do I do if I cannot even afford a cremation?

 There is very little ‘free’ money to help families with funeral costs.
-What is available is constantly changing due to budget constraints, and varies by county.
+What is available constantly changes due to budget constraints and varies by county.
 Some counties do have a provision to assist needy or low-income families.
-You would need to make inquiries with Clark county Community Services to find out if there is any assistance available.
+You need to inquire with Clark County Community Services to determine whether assistance is available.